 Restart your equipment

-Switch off your router for 30 seconds, then power it back up again Switch off your PC, Mac, smartphone or tablet then switch it back on again.
+Switch off your router for 30 seconds, then power it back up again.
+Switch off your devices (such as PC, Mac, smartphone or tablet) then switch them back on again.

 Run a Speed Test and follow the instructions and enter your phone number when the test is complete.